 It’s called a sinking fund.
 It’s a genius (but uncomplicated) idea that prepares you for those nagging expenses that add to debt.

-So let’s dig into the world of sinking funds.
-What they are, options to try, and more.
+So let’s dig into the world of the sinking fund method.
+What is it, ways to make it work for you, and more.
 This can change your life in a fantastic way!

 Sinking Funds 101